 A student who enrolls in either credit or non-credit courses without applying to or being accepted by the College into a degree or certificate program.
-Non-matriculated students are not eligible to receive State or Federal financial aid.
-If you wish to enroll as a non-matriculated student, please see Options for Non-Matriculated Student Enrollment on page 9.
+Non-matriculated students are not eligible to receive state or federal financial aid.
+If you wish to enroll as a non-matriculated student, please see Options for Non-Matriculated Student Enrollment under The Admissions Process.